aerospike/act/README.md

 Or, to generate a config file for a four-device 60x load, change read-reqs-per-sec to 480000, and write-reqs-per-sec to 240000.

+You may of course run customized loads, including read-only loads (set write-reqs-per-sec to 0) or write-only loads (set read-reqs-per-sec to 0).

 The other fields in the configuration files should generally not be changed, but you may do so to run highly customized tests.